Extraterrestrial: The First Sign of Intelligent Life Beyond Earth: Contents

 The book describes the 2017 detection of ʻOumuamua, the first known interstellar object to pass through the Solar System.
 Loeb, an astronomer at Harvard University, speculates that the object might be an extraterrestrial artifact, a suggestion considered unlikely by the scientific community collectively.
 Earlier, Loeb claimed to have demonstrated that the interstellar object was not an asteroid, was moving too fast in a very unusual orbit and left no gas trail or debris in its path to be a comet.
 Loeb believes, due to the observed acceleration of the object near the Sun, that ʻOumuamua may be a thin disk that acts as a solar sail.
-Further, Loeb and colleagues demonstrated that the object is unlikely to be frozen hydrogen, as proposed by other researchers.

 Elizabeth Kolbert of The New Yorker magazine summarized the reasoning used by Avi Loeb about ʻOumuamua as follows:

-The only way to make sense of ʻOumuamua’s strange acceleration, without resorting to some sort of undetectable outgassing, is to assume that the object was propelled by solar radiation—essentially, photons bouncing off its surface.
-And the only way the object could be propelled by solar radiation is if it were extremely thin—no thicker than a millimetre—with a very low density and a comparatively large surface area.
-Such an object would function as a sail—one powered by light, rather than by wind.
-The natural world doesn’t produce sails; people do. ...
-Loeb writes, "ʻOumuamua must have been designed, built, and launched by an extraterrestrial intelligence."
+It’s often said that “extraordinary claims require extraordinary evidence.”
+The phrase was popularized by the astronomer Carl Sagan, who probably did as much as any scientist has done to promote the search for extraterrestrial life.
+By what’s sometimes referred to as the “Sagan standard,” Loeb’s claim clearly falls short; the best evidence he marshals for his theory that ‘Oumuamua is an alien craft is that the alternative theories are unconvincing.
+Loeb, though, explicitly rejects the Sagan standard.